In 2022, tuition for full-time students at Wagner College was $49,460 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Wagner College undergrads use financial aid to finance their education.
-In 2021, 1,119 of the 1,643 undergrads enrolled received financial aid.
-Wagner College meets 69 percent of the demonstrated financial need for undergraduates.
+The majority of Wagner College undergrads use financial aid to help pay for school.
+In 2022, 1,119 of the 1,568 undergrads enrolled received financial aid.
+Wagner College meets 69% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $34,166 a year.